ZheLi2020/TimestampActionSeg/README.md

 * The three `.npy` files in 'data/' in this repository are the timestamp annotations.
 Put each one in corresponding ground truth folder.
 For example, `./data/breakfast/groundTruth/` for Breakfast dataset.
 * To train the model run `python main.py --action=train --dataset=DS --split=SP` where `DS` is `breakfast`, `50salads` or `gtea`, and `SP` is the split number (1-5) for 50salads and (1-4) for the other datasets.
 * The output of evaluation is saved in `result/` folder as a excel.
-* The `models/` folder will save the trained model and the `results/` folder save the predicted action labels of each video in test dataset.
+* The `models/` folder saves the trained model and the `results/` folder saves the predicted action labels of each video in test dataset.

 ### Prediction and Evaluation: